South Sudan Food Guide

 Groundnut Stew

-Rich, creamy stew made with peanut butter, vegetables, and often meat.
-The peanut base creates a thick, satisfying sauce that pairs perfectly with rice or kisra.
-Demonstrates the central role of peanuts in South Sudanese cooking.
+A creamy stew built on peanut butter, with vegetables and often meat.
+The peanut base thickens into a rich sauce that goes well with rice or kisra.
+Another sign of how much South Sudanese cooking relies on the peanut.

 Allergens: